SSI BENEFITS – WHAT YOU NEED TO KNOW

 ACT QUICKLY IF YOUR STAY IS GOING TO BE LESS THAN 90 DAYS

 Usually, you cannot get SSI while you are in a public institution.
-If you enter a medical institution, it is especially important to tell the SSA right away.
+However, if you enter a medical institution, then it is important to tell the SSA right away.
 There are special rules if you enter a medical institution for a stay of less than 90 days.

 Often, you can keep getting your SSI, if the SSA learns about it quickly.
 Your doctor must sign a statement about how long your stay will be.
 And, you must sign a statement that you still need to pay expenses for your home while you are in the institution.
-Those statements must be sent quickly.
+Send the statements quickly.
 Do not send them later than the 90th day you are in the institution or the day you leave, if that is earlier.

 OTHER THINGS YOU NEED TO TELL THE SSA IF YOU ARE ON SSI BENEFITS

-• If you move to Puerto Rico, you are considered to be outside the US for SSI purposes only.
+- If you move to Puerto Rico, you are considered to be outside the US under the SSI program.
 People who live in Puerto Rico cannot get SSI payments.

-• There are special rules for children of military personnel who leave the United States.
-They may be able to get or apply for SSI while overseas.
+- There are special rules for children of military personnel who leave the United States.
+They may be able to get or apply for SSI while out of the country.
 There are also exceptions for students studying abroad.

 REPORT OUTSTANDING FELONY OR ARREST WARRANT STATUS